The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Facing your panic without numbing or distracting yourself is the only way to truly become free of panic attacks for good.

-As bad as my anxiety was at the time, having panic attacks on an almost daily basis on top of it truly disrupted my life.
+As bad as my anxiety was at the time, having panic attacks on an almost daily basis on top of it genuinely disrupted my life.

-If you're in a similar place as I was I know the strategies in this guide can help you to overcome panic attacks.
+If you're in a similar place as I was, I know the strategies in this guide can help you overcome panic attacks.

-I have put many hours into writing this guide, having written it with the utmost sincerity – with the intent of helping you get back to normal, as I did.
+I have written and presented this guide with the utmost sincerity – with the intent of helping you get back to normal, as I did.

 This is how you develop permanent freedom from panic attacks.